Sekihotai/switchguide/title-installers.md

 * Uses titledb to automatically fetch covers and blurbs for games
 * Updates frequently
 * Supports NSZ and XCZ formats
-* Installs to nand so it's faster
+* Installs itself to nand for speed boost
 * Has file browser
+* Can download from a private shared drive

 Detriments 📛

 * Has been known to include offensive statements within the installer
 * Some features are locked away behind a SX OS license
 * Not open source
-* Allows shops to use theme DRM
+* Has shop DRM built in

 ## [Awoo Installer](https://github.com/Huntereb/Awoo-Installer/releases)